 Annual Competition Guidelines

-Since the inception of The Ten-Minute Musicals Project, over eighteen hundred submissions have been received, from librettists, lyricists and composers in seventeen nations: Australia, New Zealand, Canada, the United States, Uruguay, Ireland, England, Scotland, France, Denmark, Germany, Italy, South Africa, Egypt, Israel, Saudi Arabia, and Ukraine.Stories 1.0 is the full-length musical comprised of works selected in the first several rounds.
+Stories 1.0 is the full-length musical comprised of works selected in the first many rounds.
 Several works in Stories 1.0 were workshopped in San Francisco, New York City, Miami, and Nashville over the years.
 Individual segments have been independently workshopped in Dallas, Chicago, London, and Boston.

 SEEKING: Complete original stage musicals which play between seven and twenty minutes.
 Works which have been previously produced are acceptable, as are excerpts from full-length shows, if they can stand up on their own.

-MUSICAL STYLE AND THEATRICAL FORMAT: Any musical style: pop, rock, C&W, show, opera, etc; or theatrical format: comedy, mystery, drama, etc.
+MUSICAL STYLE AND THEATRICAL FORMAT: Any musical style: pop, rock, show, opera, C&W, etc; or theatrical format: comedy, mystery, drama, etc.

 CAST SIZE: Maximum of ten performers—five women and five men.